jimimvp/jimimvp.github.io/_posts/notes/2021-12-19-causal-model-learning-low.md

 layout: post
 ---

-My notes on for the causal model learning and modular computation line of work which connects to learning independent mechanisms.
+My notes on causal model learning and modular computation line of work which connects to learning independent mechanisms. (very roughly written, just capturing the gist of a couple of papers with excerpts).

 ## Neural Production Systems